History of roads in Ireland: Early medieval road terminology

 An early medieval Irish law tract, produced the first written details of different categories of roads that existed in Pre-Christian Pagan Ireland.
 It set out five types of road:

 the 'highway', slige, on which two carpait/carpenta [chariots] could pass without one having to give way to the other, the 'local road', rout [or ród], on which at least one carpat/carpentum and two riders can pass side by side as a regional main road, the 'connecting road', lámraite, a minor road connecting two major roads, the 'side road', tógraite, leading to a forest or a river, which private persons could rent, for which they then could extract tolls from people driving cattle on them, and finally the 'cow road', bóthar, which still had to be as wide as two cows, one standing parallel and one normal to the road.

 Conair and cai were general terms, given in Cormac's Glossary, for any type of road and "thirty-seven ancient roads [were] mentioned with the general name bealach", meaning 'pass'.
 Cásan was a term used for a path and a ceis was a path made of wattles.

 The word bóthar is now the most commonly used term for road in modern Irish: its diminutive form, bóithrín, (or boreen in English) is used as a term for very narrow, rural roads.

 Pre-Norman bridges were not built of stone: bridges were made of timber, sometimes supported by natural rock or on artificial piers.
 Toirdelbach Ua Briain was said to have built a wooden bridge across the Shannon at Killaloe in 1071.
 Geoffrey Keating's History of Ireland notes the building of bridges among the achievements of Toirdelbach Ua Conchobair (1088–1156): "This Toirrdhealbhach built three chief bridges in Connaught, to wit, the bridge of Ath Luain and the bridge of Ath Crochdha on the Sionainn and the bridge of Dun Leoghdha on the Succa."
 Some "bridges were constructed of strong hurdles supported on piles".
 A bridge of this type gave Dublin its Irish name: Baile Átha Cliath, 'Town of the Hurdled Ford'.

 Esker Riada

 The Esker Riada (Eiscir Riada) is a system of ridges, or eskers, that stretches across the narrowest point of Ireland, between Dublin and Galway.

-Because the slightly higher ground of the Esker Riada provided a route through the bogs of the Irish midlands it has, since ancient times, formed a highway joining the east and west of Ireland: its ancient Irish name was An Slighe Mhór meaning 'The Great Highway'.
+Because the slightly higher ground of the Esker Riada provided a route through the bogs of the Irish midlands it has, since ancient times, formed a highway joining the east and west of Ireland: its ancient Irish name was An tSlighe Mhór meaning 'The Great Highway'.
 The route of the present Dublin-Kinnegad-Galway road (N4, M4, N6, M6) very approximately follows the route of the Esker Riada.

 The Esker Riada also formed an ancient division of Ireland between Leath Cuinn ('Conn's Half') to the north, and Leath Mogha ('Mogha's Half') to the south.